alpinezx/linux-aio-toolkit/README.md

 A single interactive script bundling common Ubuntu/Debian VPS setup and maintenance tasks — the stuff you'd otherwise do by hand every time you log into a fresh server, or hunt down in a pile of separate one-off scripts.

 > **⚠️ Compatibility notice**
-> This toolkit is tested end-to-end only on **Ubuntu 24.04 LTS**.
+> This toolkit is tested end-to-end only on **Ubuntu Server 24.04 LTS**.
 It has *not* been verified on Debian (12/13) or other Ubuntu releases (e.g. 26.04) yet.
 Most modules are plain `apt`/`systemd` operations likely to work fine elsewhere — but the **DNS-over-TLS** module specifically relies on Ubuntu-specific behavior (netplan, systemd-networkd) that may not exist or may work differently on other distros/versions.
 That module checks its own compatibility at runtime and will warn and ask for confirmation before running on anything outside its tested list — see [Safety design](#safety-design).
 >
 > Use on other distros/versions at your own risk.
 PRs adding verified support for additional OS/version combos are welcome.